Pancreatitis in Dogs

 In most cases with dogs, the cause is never found.
 In people, pancreatitis is most commonly caused by alcohol abuse.

 Blood lipid (cholesterol or triglyceride) levels may be elevated, causing the blood to be lipemic.
 The liver enzymes ALT (alanine aminotransferase) and ALKP (alkaline phosphatase) may be elevated if the liver is involved, and bilirubin may be high if the bile duct is obstructed (cholestatis).
 C-reactive protein is markedly increased with necrotizing pancreatitis.
-Other non-specific findings may include thrombocytopenia (low platelets), elevated white blood count (especially neutrophils), anemia (mild, nonregenerative due to inflammation), low chloride, low phosphorus, azotemia (elevated creatinine and BUN), low albumin, and either high or low glucose levels.
+Other non-specific findings may include thrombocytopenia (low platelets), elevated white blood count (especially neutrophils), anemia (mild, nonregenerative due to inflammation), low chloride, low phosphorus, azotemia (elevated creatinine and BUN), low albumin, low calcium, and either high or low glucose levels.
 There may also be protein in the urine, which is usually transient, and bilirubin and/or glucose in the urine, if cholestatis and/or transient diabetes are present.

 With chronic pancreatitis, blood tests are often completely normal, and may be so with acute pancreatitis as well, particularly if it is not severe enough to cause complications.